stevana/stateful-pbt-with-fakes/README-unprocessed.md

-tries a smaller test case (which still has the race condition), but because of a different interleaving of threads the race doesn't get triggered and so QuickCheck thinks it found the minimal test case (because the smaller test case, that the shriker picked, passes).
+tries a smaller test case (which still has the race condition), but because of a different interleaving of threads the race doesn't get triggered and so QuickCheck thinks it found the minimal test case (because the smaller test case, that the shrinker picked, passes).

 The proper solution to this problem is to use a deterministic thread scheduler, this is what they do the parallel testing paper.
 A simpler workaround is to